azangru/mysite/src/blog/becoming-web-developer/index.md

 ### Web Development Immersive program at General Assembly

 #### What has it taught me?
-Web Development Immersive was, properly speaking, my introduction into programming.
+Web Development Immersive was my true introduction into programming.
-I had taken some online courses, such as CS50 on EdX, or some Python courses on EdX and Coursera, but I still was extremely new to software development when I joined Web Development Immersive.
-Looking back now, I think of it as a foundational course, where I learned principles of programming, a server-side language and a client-side language, principles of an MVC, and the beauty of having a mature framework that takes care of your common development needs.
+I had taken some online courses before, such as CS50 on EdX, or some Python courses on EdX and Coursera, but I still was extremely new to software development when I joined Web Development Immersive.
+Looking back now, I think of it as a foundational course, where I learned the basics of programming, a server-side language and a client-side language, principles of the MVC architecture, and the beauty of having a mature framework (such as Ruby on Rails) that takes care of your common development needs.

 #### What has it NOT taught me?
 By the end of the course, I did not appreciate the depth of my ignorance.
 I did not have any devops/sysadmin training (apart from using a service such as Heroku).
 I had no idea about mobile web development, and was not even trained to think about mobile as a platform with its own specific needs.
-I did not know anything about testing (except that it was supposed to be useful; we had, overall, something like a day or so devoted to testing, so I was pretty much confused on that subject).
+I knew next to nothing about testing (just that it was supposed to be useful; we had, overall, about a day or so devoted to testing, so I was very confused on that subject).
 On the frontend side, I knew how to use jQuery, underscore and SCSS, but not much else.
 I had very little knowledge of the browser API, or of CSS methodologies.
-I had not had a chance to think about principles of object-oriented programming (let alone about functional programming), or heard of any design patterns.
-Essentially, I only knew my way about a Rails app.
+Most importantly, I had not had a chance to think about how to architect web applications, how to structure code, how to deal with the pains of growing the code base, how to employ principles of object-oriented design, or what benefits might functional programming offer.
+Essentially, I only knew my way around a Rails app.
 And I thought I was a marketable developer!

 ### Hack Reactor
+A year after graduating from General Assembly’s Web Development Immersive, I applied to Hack Reactor’s remote program.
+By that time, I had had a chance to work on a couple of Rails apps and an Angular-based client-side app, been exposed to testing, and started watching conference talks pretty regularly.
+I was hoping this program would both reinforce the fundamentals and teach me the bleeding edge of JavaScript development.

 ### What has it taught me?
-javascript testing pair programming
+Hack Reactor’s 12-week program is divided in half: the first 6 weeks, students study the same materials and learn the fundamentals of JavaScript, as well as its main applications on the client and on the server.
+We had a great time implementing basic data structures in JavaScript.
+We pair programmed every day, which I absolutely loved.
+Also, the learning process was tightly coupled with test-driven development: we were given exercises with specs that needed to be implemented, and learned the material by writing code that would make tests pass.
+Also, here I for the first time properly learned about Node, and Express, and D3.

 ### What has it NOT taught me?
-conservative

-## Technologies
+Although a great experience in general (10/10 would recommend, as the saying goes), Hack Reactor was disappointingly conservative when it came to technologies that were taught to the students.
+In summer 2015, the curriculum did not include ES6 and related tooling (to my ever-growing frustration), or Typescript (which was gaining in popularity), but had a module on Coffeescript instead (really, that was so 2013!).
+It did not include React (although it was already very visible on the client side), or Polymer, or Angular 2 (which, admittedly, was still in alpha, but which, everyone knew, was coming), but did include Angular 1 (which, everyone knew, was on its way out).
+It did not include Webpack or npm scripts, but did include Grunt.
+In other words, the curriculum was a couple years behind the bleeding edge, and to me that was painful.

-## Irony
+## Whither now?
--
+It’s the end of 2017, and I am still very easily hyped by the latest trends in web development, which seem to go in different directions, and do not seem to have a single story unifying all of them.
+These are:

+- Progressive Web Apps, or the modern mobile web, which tries to solve the performance problem of web applications on mobile.
+The exciting part about this direction is new browser api's, such as service workers, or web workers, as well as strategies for being smarter and more parsimonious when creating assets bundles.
+This is the route of using as few JavaScript libraries and of getting as close to the native web platform as possible.

+- GraphQL, or making client-side apps completely in control of what they receive from the server.
+I have been burned frequently enough by our ever-changing json api's to want to dive deeper into this.

+- Type safety and functional programming.
+After a year of working with Backbone apps, and before that with Rails apps, I keep thinking in object-oriented terms.
+I appreciate class instances as collections of data co-located with methods operating on this data, but I am also very much intrigued by the beauty of functional programming, and very much want the safety guarantees offered by statically typed languages.
+I am torn between the beauty of Purescript, the practicality of Typescript, the ease of Flow, and the hype of ReasonML.
+At the same time, I recognize that each of those options will bring their own problems.

+- Functional reactive programming, or programming with observables.
+This is tightly connected to the previous point (just as functional programming, RxJS looks *beautiful*), but at the same time it does not look like FRP has gained significant support in statically typed functional languages such as Purescript or Reason.